qiaotyqiaoty/Parallel-QIDA/README.md

 - RSN450       (used in IDA)

-If you named your times series, load patterns and analysis cases all in the above way, then set **IDA_IDENTIFIER** as 'RSN' in `QIDA_run.m`.
-The program will automatically find RSN101, RSN243, RSN450, and run IDA analysis.
+Then set `IDA_IDENTIFIER = 'RSN'` in `QIDA_run.m`.
+The program will automatically find RSN101, RSN243, RSN450, and run IDA analyses.